The Best Picnic Destinations in All 50 States

 Location: Johns Island, South Carolina

-On the edge of Charleston, South Carolina lives one of the oldest organisms east of the Mississippi.
+On the edge of Charleston, South Carolina, lives one of the oldest organisms east of the Mississippi.
 Experts estimate that the Angel Oak has been growing for the past 300 to 500 years.
 The tree is more than just a must-see landmark—the 17,000 square feet of shade beneath the canopy make it a prime picnic location.

 41. SOUTH DAKOTA // BLACK HILLS NATIONAL FOREST

-Location: Custer, South Dakota
+Location: Deadwood, South Dakota

 There’s no shortage of stunning, natural beauty in South Dakota.
 One of the state’s best-known destinations is Black Hills National Forest.
 Visitors to the park can find plenty of places to set up a picnic and soak in the scenery.
 The Strawberry Picnic Ground on Strawberry Hill includes picnic tables, charcoal grills, a fire ring, and a path to a small pond.
 If you’re looking for something sweet to nibble on, the hand-dipped truffles at the Chubby Chipmunk make the chocolate shop worth the 5-mile drive.